Safer Communities Start with Prevention

 • 120+ guns per 100 residents, making the U.S. the most heavily armed country in the world

-• Gun deaths are 25 times higher in the U.S. than in other high-income nations
+• Gun deaths in the U.S. are 25 times higher than in other rich countries

-What to Do If You Witness or Experience Gun Violence
+Immediate Steps to Take If You Experience or Witness Gun Violence

 2. Get to safety—do not try to confront the shooter